AdobeDocs/analytics.en/help/analyze/activity-map/activitymap-faq.md

 **Q: What browsers and versions are supported by Activity Map?**

-A: We support only the latest version of the four main browsers (Chrome, Firefox, Safari and IE).
+A: We support the latest version of the four main browsers (Chrome, Firefox, Safari and IE).

 **Q: What are the default Overlay Settings?**